mostafavtp/cs_projs/DataOnImage/README.md

 # Description
-This program hide text or file data on image.
+This program hide text or file data on image (Steganography).

 Saved image format is PNG because it must be lossless.